Advance Auto Parts (AAP) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the auto parts retailer had gained 4.13% over the past month.
-This has outpaced the Retail-Wholesale sector's loss of 6.09% and the S&P 500's loss of 5.98% in that time.
+Coming into today, shares of the auto parts retailer had gained 4.48% in the past month.
+In that same time, the Retail-Wholesale sector lost 3.03%, while the S&P 500 lost 4.61%.

-Wall Street will be looking for positivity from Advance Auto Parts as it approaches its next earnings report date.
-On that day, Advance Auto Parts is projected to report earnings of $2.44 per share, which would represent year-over-year growth of 17.87%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.42 billion, up 1.15% from the year-ago period.
+Investors will be hoping for strength from Advance Auto Parts as it approaches its next earnings release.
+The company is expected to report EPS of $2.44, up 17.87% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.42 billion, up 1.15% from the prior-year quarter.

-Any recent changes to analyst estimates for Advance Auto Parts should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Advance Auto Parts.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 1.21% lower.
-Advance Auto Parts is currently sporting a Zacks Rank of #3 (Hold).
+Advance Auto Parts is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Advance Auto Parts is currently trading at a Forward P/E ratio of 11.19.
-This valuation marks a discount compared to its industry's average Forward P/E of 19.75.
+Valuation is also important, so investors should note that Advance Auto Parts has a Forward P/E ratio of 11.31 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 20.51.

 The Automotive - Retail and Wholesale - Parts industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 218, putting it in the bottom 14% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 211, which puts it in the bottom 17% of all 250+ industries.

+To follow AAP in the coming trading sessions, be sure to utilize Zacks.com.

 Zacks Names "Single Best Pick to Double"